California Dairy Campaign

 Nonfat Dry Milk .1678 to .2268 (+.059 pr 35%)

-The Recommended Decision also proposes updating the butterfat recovery factor to 91 percent from the current 90 percent.
+The Recommended Decision also proposed updating the butterfat recovery factor to 91 percent from the current 90 percent.
 SUPPORT

 4) Base Class I Skim Milk Price: Update the formula as follows: the base Class I skim milk price would be the higher-of the advanced Class III or Class IV skim milk prices for the month.
 In addition, adopt a rolling monthly Class I extended shelf life (ESL) adjustment that would provide for better price equity for ESL products whose marketing characteristics are distinct from other Class I products.
 SUPPORT RETURN TO “HIGH OF” ON ALL CLASS I MILK